c4software/YASB/README.rst

 Simplify the process
 --------------------
-To simplify the build/update/etc.. process you can write a simple makefile
+To simplify the build/update/etc.. process you can write a simple makefile like this one :

 .. code:: makefile